Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Results

-\emph{Methods.} We adopt the methodology introduced in Ref.~\cite{rende2025foundation}, in which a variational quantum state $|\psi_{\theta}(\b{J})\rangle$, parametrized by neural networks and referred to as a Foundation Neural-Network Quantum State (FNQS), is optimized to minimize the disorder-averaged energy:
+We adopt the methodology introduced in Ref.~\cite{rende2025foundation}, in which a variational quantum state $|\psi_{\theta}(\boldsymbol{J})\rangle$, parametrized by a neural network and referred to as a Foundation Neural-Network Quantum State (FNQS), is optimized by minimizing the disorder-averaged energy: